actions-marketplace-validations/Piszmog_next-version/README.md

 | `version:patch` | `1.2.3`         | `1.2.4`     |
 | No Label        | `1.2.3`         | `1.2.4`     |

+* See the [Example Pull Request](https://github.com/Piszmog/next-version/pull/6) to see the action in action.

 ## Inputs

 | Name           | Required | Description                                                                         |